 How much sodium is in deli honey mustard chicken salad?

 The total sodium count can vary depending on how the chicken salad is prepared.
-To give you some idea, I found one deli honey mustard chicken salad that clocked in a whopping 3,050 mg.
+To give you some idea, I found one deli honey mustard chicken salad that clocked in at a whopping 3,050 mg.
 The maximum recommended level of sodium is 2,300 mg per day.
 And I found another that came in at 43 mg.
 I also uncovered a salad recipe for people with diabetes or anyone else counting carbohydrates; see below.
 If you know the deli or store that makes the specific deli honey mustard chicken salad you are referencing, check their website for sodium counts.

 1 cup cooked chicken breast, cubed